gbeltramo/euchar/README.md

 ## Documentation

-The documentation for this project is available at https://gbeltramo.github.io/euchar/, where usage examples are also provided for computing both Euler characteristic curves and Euler characteristic surfaces.
+The documentation for this project is available at https://gbeltramo.github.io/euchar/, where usage examples are provided for computing both Euler characteristic curves and Euler characteristic surfaces.